 We love tools that have the bonus of connecting with a global community of designers from which to draw inspiration.

 Vague feedback on website designs such as, “this logo is too small” or “this image is wrong” can be difficult to act on.
 It is almost par for the course that a designer will have to go back and forth with a client.
 Clarifying which page the issue appears on or what browser they see the issue in is a regular occurrence.
 It is difficult to gather technical information and metadata like browser and operating system info, let alone asking for a screenshot.

 Collecting visual feedback from non-technical folk doesn’t have to be a chore.
 Reducing back-and-forth communication is a key benefit of using an online tool to collect and act on design feedback.
 Bonus points for being simple to use with remote, non-technical clients.

 Designing, building and shipping products can take forever when many stakeholders are required to keep a project moving.
-A centralised design system can keep the entire team on the same roadmap, regardless of where and when they work.
+A centralized design system can keep the entire team on the same roadmap, regardless of where and when they work.
 Losing previous work or struggling to locate files in a sea of naming conventions is a pain.
-Having a robust, secure and easy-to-use versioning system is key.
+Having a robust, secure, and easy-to-use versioning system is key.

 The best design systems have great version control and a singular source of truth/master file.
 They will integrate with tools you already have for an easy fit into the workflow and a repeatable guided roadmap.
 This means team members such as developers can recreate, iterate on, and scale website and product designs by having all the components at hand to get the job done.